-The Association for Fire Ecology’s 7th International Fire Ecology and Management Congress will be held in Orlando, Florida the week of November 28, 2017.
-We look forward to your presentation.
+We look forward to your presentation in Tucson.
 The following information is offered to help you prepare for your talk.
-Please read prior to submitting your talk.
+Please read prior to submitting your presentation.

 - Presentations should be in Microsoft Office Powerpoint 2013 or 2016.
 No other formats will be accepted.

 - REQUIRED FILE NAME: DayofWeek_Room_24hourTime_LastName